Buyers Guide For Freestyle Scooters

 For more advanced riders, the size chart is no longer relevant.
 Some riders prefer to have a lower bar as it makes manipulating the scooter much easier.
 Other riders prefer a higher bar which is more comfortable and allows for better balance.
 It is only by riding overtime and developing your style and trick preference that you will be able to decide the best height for yourself moving forward.
 The above size chart is almost always the best starting point.

 Over the years, the freestyle scooter industry boomed like crazy and scooters have evolved.
-Nowadays, a lot of cheap scooters are branded as «freestyle» but we, at our shop, personally consider a freestyle scooter to have a fix bar, no foldable system, aluminum core wheels and to be equipped with an integrated headset.
-That’s the least to have to be safe while doing tricks.
+Nowadays, a lot of cheap scooters are branded as «freestyle» but we, at our shop, personally consider a freestyle scooter to have a fixed bar, no folding system, aluminum core wheels and to be equipped with an integrated headset.
+For us, this is the minimum requirements to be considered safe for doing tricks.
 Otherwise, we classify them as junior scooters or transportation scooters.

 We would classify the range of freestyle scooters into 3 main categories: Entry-Level, Mid-Range, Top of the line

 Usually in between 200$-250$ (although more youth freestyle products are coming to the market cheaper than 200$ now).
-Those entry levels are ruffly for 11 years and younger.
+Those entry level scooters are roughly for ages 11 and younger.

 .
 Steel fork